darylhjd/mangadesk/README.md

 ## Installation 🔧

-Check out the releases page for relevant files.
+Check out the [releases page](https://github.com/darylhjd/mangadesk/releases) for relevant files.
+To update, just download the latest release.

 For bleeding edge 🗡 updates, you may compile from source: